krtksharma/DefectFrontend/README.md

    Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 **Fork the repository.**

 **Create your feature branch (git checkout -b feature/your-feature-name).**

 **Commit your changes (git commit -am 'Add some feature').**

 **Push to the branch (git push origin feature/your-feature-name).**

 **Create a new Pull Request.**

 ## Backend

-The backend of the Defect Management System is hosted on **Railway**.
+The backend of the Defect Management System is hosted on [Railway](https://defectmanagement-production.up.railway.app/).
 It provides APIs for handling user authentication, defect management, and other functionalities.

 ## Frontend

-The frontend of the Defect Management System is hosted on **Vercel**.
+The frontend of the Defect Management System is hosted on [Vercel](https://defect-frontend.vercel.app/).
 It provides a user interface for interacting with the system, allowing users to log in, create defects, view defect lists, and perform other actions.